drapp/raid-on-borderlands-station/README.md

 # Raid on Borderlands Station

-A crossover adventure/puzzle game made for a birthday parth in May 2015.
+A crossover adventure/puzzle game made for a birthday party in May 2015.
 The adventure game references independent puzzles that exists in the real world can be working on parallel to the game, making it a group activity.
 Not sure how useful this will be to anyone, but it's a functional Tads3 adventure game, and there weren't a huge number of easily accessible examples when I wrote this.